infinum/qa-handbook/Automation/Locators.md

 ## Which locator to use?

 It seems pretty straightforward: "simply copy the locator and put it into your code".
-Just in case you try to find the best locator ever and decide to go online to search for some useful information.
+Just in case, you decide to go online to search for some useful information in hope to find the best locator strategy ever.

-Firstly, you might come across blog posts and articles naming different locators without saying much about them.
+First, you come across blog posts and articles naming different locators without saying much about them.
-Secondly, you read about people having different opinions.
+Then, you read about people having different opinions.
 For some, ID is the best approach, others prefer Accessibility ID, and then there are those that only use XPath.
-Thirdly, you hear people arguing about which one is faster, as if difference is measured in days and not milliseconds.
+Finally, you hear people arguing about which one is faster, as if difference is measured in days and not milliseconds.

-However, there is more to think about when choosing the right locator, and it doesn't matter whether you like the looks of it or whether is it slightly faster the other ones.

 Which one to choose?
 Generally speaking, just go with the most reliable one.
 If it works 100% of the time (always returns the correct element), is less prone to change (you don't need to update it often or at all), and does not break or slow down your tests drastically, that's the one.

+However, there is more to think about when choosing the right locator, and it doesn't matter whether you like the looks of it or whether is it slightly faster the other ones.
+Often you realise the issue when you come across it.

 ## A bit more about locators

 ### ID

 ID will often be unique which makes it a great choice.
-It is often used by developers and might already be present in many places.
+It is often used by developers and might already be present on most elements.

-However, it might not always be unique.
-If we are talking about Appium (mobile), ID is `resource-id` (android) / `name` (iOS).
+But it might not always be unique.
-In a list, all elements might have the same ID.
+In a list of items, all elements might have the same ID (that is, `resource-id` in Android, `name` in iOS).
 In that case, you will have to iterate over the list to find the correct element.
-Or try using another locator which won't require additional code.
+Or try using another locator which won't require additional code, such as Accessibility ID.

-TODO ADD EXAMPLE

 ### Accessibility ID

-Sometimes you might come across an information how the Accessibility ID is a preferred locator strategy because it can be used for cross-platform automation making the code reusable.
+You might come across an information how the Accessibility ID is a preferred locator strategy because it can be used for cross-platform automation making the code reusable.
 However, what is often not mentioned is that the Accessibility ID is just a string, susceptible to change.
+If the UI and acompanied string change, you will also have to update your locators.
-This can especially become an issue if you have a lot of hardcoded locators in your code.
+This can especially become cumbersome if the changes often happen and if you only rely on that one locator strategy.

 Where the Accessibility ID comes in very handy are lists of elements.
 If you have a list of movies and what to get the specific one, you can locate it through its title, without having to write loops yourself.